Hugh Fox

 Hugh Bernard Fox Jr. (February 12, 1932 – September 4, 2011) was a writer, novelist, poet and anthropologist and one of the founders (with Ralph Ellison, Anaïs Nin, Paul Bowles, Joyce Carol Oates, Buckminster Fuller and others) of the Pushcart Prize for literature.
-He has been published in numerous literary magazines and was the first writer to publish a critical study of Charles Bukowski.
+He has been published in literary magazines and was the first writer to publish a critical study of Charles Bukowski.

 Life and career

 Fox was born and raised in Chicago as a devout Catholic, but converted to Judaism in later life.
 After completing his studies at Loyola University Chicago, he went on to receive a Ph.D. in American Literature from the University of Illinois at Urbana-Champaign, and was a professor at Loyola Marymount University, and then Michigan State University in the Department of American Thought and Language from 1968 until his retirement in 1999.
-Hugh Fox died on September 4, 2011 in East Lansing, Michigan.
+Hugh Fox died on September 4, 2011, in East Lansing, Michigan.